Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Proposed Convolution

 \ignore{In the following, in order to resolve these issues, a novel homomorphic convolution scheme that reduces the required storage and allows packing multiple output channels simultaneously is proposed.
 In addition, proper encryption parameter selection and lazy reduction techniques are also presented, enabling the proposed convolution to reduce the latency compared to conventional convolution}

 \ignore{To address these challenges, we propose a novel homomorphic convolution that not only minimizes storage requirements but also allows for the packing of multiple output channels.
-Additionally, we introduce parameter selection and lazy reduction to reduce latency compared to conventional convolution.} We propose a novel homomorphic convolution that leverages the low-storage benefit of padded convolution, while addressing its output channel packing limitations.
-Additionally, techniques based on parameter selection and lazy reduction to reduce latency of the proposed convolution are introduced.
+Additionally, we introduce parameter selection and lazy reduction to reduce latency compared to conventional convolution.} We propose Hyena that leverages the low-storage benefit of padded convolution, while addressing its limitation associated with output channel packing.
+Additionally, techniques based on optimal encryption parameter selection and lazy reduction to reduce latency of Hyena are introduced.